Yeshivat Chovevei Torah: Role of women in Judaism

 Yeshivat Chovevei Torah, (Yeshivat Maharat notwithstanding), accepts only male candidates for ordination.
 However, YCT, unlike a number of rabbis and institutions within Orthodox Judaism, has promoted expanded roles for women in ritual life and religious leadership.
-Founder Avi Weiss explained: "Yeshivat Chovevei Torah Rabbinical School, as an Orthodox institution, requires that its students daven only in synagogues with mechitzot [partitions for the separation of men and women].
+Founder Avi Weiss explained: Yeshivat Chovevei Torah Rabbinical School, as an Orthodox institution, requires that its students daven only in synagogues with mechitzot [partitions for the separation of men and women].
 The phenomenon of women receiving aliyot in a mechitza minyan is currently being debated on both a halachic and communal level within the Modern Orthodox community.
-YCT Rabbinical School does not currently take a position on this issue."
+YCT Rabbinical School does not currently take a position on this issue.

 In June 2009, Weiss created the title MaHaRaT for Sara Hurwitz.
 He expressed his desire to have called her a rabbi, stating "She can do 95 percent of what other rabbis do".
 She was later titled "Rabba", a feminine version of the word "rabbi", despite female rabbis in other movements being called "rabbi".
 This led to complaints from the RCA, which led to Weiss stating he would not name future graduates as "rabba".
 Weiss subsequently resigned from the RCA.
 However, Yeshivat Maharat, which Weiss founded, allows its ordainees to choose their own titles, and in 2015 ordained Yaffa Epstein took the title Rabba.
 Also in 2015, Lila Kagedan was ordained by that same organization, and chose for herself the title Rabbi, making her their first graduate to take that title.

-Criticism
+Homosexuality

+Yeshivat Chovevei Torah ordained Tadhg Cleary in June 2025, making him the first openly gay rabbi ordained by an American Orthodox institution.
+However, Yeshivat Chovevei Torah did make it clear that Cleary could not marry his partner while enrolled (and he agreed to this.)
+As a result of its stance on homosexuality, the Rabbinical Council of America does not accredit Yeshivat Chovevei Torah, effectively blocking its graduates from holding pulpit positions at most Orthodox synagogues in the United States.

+Controversy

-Mainstream Orthodox groups have criticized YCT for theological positions they believe are inconsistent with traditional values and halaka.
-The Orthodox Rabbinical Council of America does not accept the school's ordination as valid for membership.
-In the fall of 2015, the Agudath Israel of America denounced moves to ordain women, and went even further, declaring Yeshivat Chovevei Torah, Yeshivat Maharat, Open Orthodoxy, and other affiliated entities to be similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.
+The Orthodox Rabbinical Council of America does not accept the YCT's ordination as valid for membership.
+At a May 2014 gala, one member of the Moetzes Gedolei HaTorah, Rabbi Yaakov Perlow, called Open Orthodoxy heretical.
+In the fall of 2015, the Agudath Israel of America denounced moves to ordain women and declared Yeshivat Chovevei Torah, Yeshivat Maharat, Open Orthodoxy, and other affiliated entities as not a form of Torah Judaism, similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.